Team

 Offering a flexible approach means I can work in a way that works best for the client.
 From learning about our emotions to creatively expressing them or simply talking through them, I hope that the sessions I provide are a safe space to get to understand yourself and your needs.

-Hannah
+Hannah - Therapist

-I am a recently qualified person-centred counsellor graduating from the University of Salford with a first-class honours degree in Counselling & Psychotherapy with Professional Practice.
-My experience stems from placements within an educational setting and the university counselling centre, working with young people in a face-to-face environment, and facilitating remote counselling for adults.
 As a member of the BACP, I am an advocate for mental health in which navigating personal adversities have led me to the path of providing counsel to others.
 I enjoy working collaboratively with clients and colleagues, sharing and exploring in a safe and secure environment.

 I have a passion for hearing the lived experiences of others, listening attentively and seeking meaning through understanding, compassion and care.
 My role is to facilitate a space where each person can explore whatever they wish, finding that all experiences will be met with the utmost care and respect.
 I wish to empower clients through exploration, encouraging all parts of self to be present.

-Joining the team at Thriving Young Minds is a pleasure and an honour; it is with the support of the team that I was able to engage in placement and begin my practice.
+Joining the team at Thriving Young Minds was a pleasure and an honour; it is with the support of the team that I was able to engage in placement and begin my practice.
 I am grateful to have the opportunity to continue working with young people alongside their families, continuing the conversations and bridging the gaps.